Whenever you're visiting our online site, rest assured we’ve got your back.

 Our systems automatically time out the customer's login sessions after a period of time to protect against misuse.
 The account can be accessed again only by providing the login details in the default login page.

-FGB have robust processes, skilled people and competent service providers who monitor the security of FGB systems round the clock.
+We have arobust processes, skilled people and competent service providers who monitor the security of our systems round the clock.
 We have also implemented additional security form factors like Two Factor Authentication or One Time Password (OTP) for authentication purposes.

 When it comes to your offline security, it’s all in your hands.